jmillxyz/Win32-OpenSSH-wiki/sshd_config.md

 Note that pattern rules in [this](https://github.com/PowerShell/Win32-OpenSSH/wiki/sshd_config#allowgroups-allowusers-denygroups-denyusers) section.
 User and group names should be in **lower** case.
 ______
 #### [PermitRootLogin](https://man.openbsd.org/sshd_config#PermitRootLogin)
-Does not apply in Windows.
+Not applicable in Windows.
 To prevent administrator login, use _Administrators_ with DenyGroups directive.
 ______
 #### [SyslogFacility](https://man.openbsd.org/sshd_config#SyslogFacility)
 If you need file based logging, use LOCAL0.
 Logs will be generated under %programdata%\ssh\logs.